 Occasional live events with a mixture of players

 In this scenario, a single server is deployed for day-to-day streaming.
 Occasionally a larger event that requires more than one server will be streamed.
-The players will be a mixture of RTMP, RTSP, and HTTP players.
+The players will be a mixture of RTSP and HTTP players.

 The best way to handle this type of scenario is to configure and run Wowza Load Balancer configured on the original server.
 When there's only one server in the cluster (the original server), the load balancer will redirect all connections to the streaming application on itself.